Achievable logoAchievable logo

 Feedback

-Types of variables: Qualitative or categorical variables are included in nominal and ordinal scales.
-Quantitative or continuous variables are included in interval or ratio scales.
+Types of variables: Qualitative (categorical) variables are measured on nominal and ordinal scales.
+Quantitative (continuous) variables are measured on interval or ratio scales.

-1. Nominal scale: Values are categories without any numerical ranking, such as county of residence, vaccinated or unvaccinated, male or female etc. Yes/No scale is also nominal.
+1. Nominal scale: Values are categories with no numerical ranking, such as county of residence, vaccinated or unvaccinated, male or female, etc. A Yes/No variable is also nominal.

-2. Ordinal scale: Values that can be ranked but are not necessarily evenly spaced, such as stages of cancer.
-Values are arranged in groups or classes in an ascending or descending order e.g. Stage I breast cancer is less severe than Stage IV.
+2. Ordinal scale: Values can be ranked, but the spacing between ranks isn’t necessarily equal, such as stages of cancer.
+Values are arranged in groups or classes in ascending or descending order (e.g., Stage I breast cancer is less severe than Stage IV).

-3. Interval scale: Values can be measured on a scale of equally spaced units, but without a true zero point, such as date of birth.
+3. Interval scale: Values are measured in equally spaced units, but there’s no true zero point, such as date of birth.

-4. Ratio scale: It includes interval variables with a true zero point, such as height in centimeters or duration of illness.
+4. Ratio scale: This includes interval variables with a true zero point, such as height in centimeters or duration of illness.

-Categorical variables are usually further summarized as ratios, proportions, and rates.
-Continuous variables are often further summarized with measures of central location and measures of spread.
+Categorical variables are usually summarized as ratios, proportions, and rates.
+Continuous variables are often summarized with measures of central location and measures of spread.

 Frequency distribution:

-5. Normal or symmetric or Gaussian distribution: In such a frequency distribution, the data seem to cluster around a central value.
-It forms the classic bell-shaped curve when plotted on a graph.
-The clustering at a particular value is known as the central location or central tendency of a frequency distribution.
-The mean, median and mode are the same in a normal distribution.
+1. Normal or symmetric or Gaussian distribution: In this type of frequency distribution, the data cluster around a central value.
+When plotted, it forms the classic bell-shaped curve.
+This clustering around a particular value is called the central location (or central tendency) of the distribution.
+In a normal distribution, the mean, median, and mode are the same.

 Bell curve